sybrew/the-seo-framework/readme.txt

 TODO since the sitemap loads so early now, can we get rid of clean_up_globals()?
 	-> Test with 50 plugins and some "premium theme" active, and see if they slip through.

-TODO two new classes:
-	1. Option_Filter (See below "Four new classes")
-		-> Maintain index of all options to be sanitized.
-			-> Load early, so we can sanitize whatever tries to update the option.
-		-> Should work with class "Option"?
-			-> Falls back to default on failure for every option?
-				-> How do we determine failure?
-Out of range?
-		-> Relays to Sanitize
-	2. Sanitize
-	TODO Or The_SEO_Framework\Security?
-		1. The_SEO_Framework\Security\Input
-			Or \Sanitize
-		2. The_SEO_Framework\Security\Output
-			Or \Escape
-TODO Four new classes:
-	0. The_SEO_Framework\Data\
-		1. Options
-			x. \Filter
-				Or \Validate
-			-> See Sanitize above?
-		2. User_Options
-		3. Post_Data
-		4. Term_Data

 TODO add summary_large_image/summary toggle on a per-page basis
 	- Namely this affects how the image is displayed in both Twitter AND Discord.